EpsilonBrain/LabsProject/tickets/firstTicket.md

 Your job is to begin work on the LMS by setting up the domain objects shown above.

+## Subtasks
+- Add User and Assignment Entities
+- Hook Up the many to one relationship

 You must:

 1. Follow the guidelines set out by the [composition document](../documents/composition_document.md).